toniocus/reliant-rest-client/README.md

 # reliant-rest-client

-Basic classes for generating a simple way of handling retries eroor with spring RestTemplate
+Basic classes for generating a simple way of handling retries/errors/timeout in spring RestTemplate.